-- Describe a situation where you assumed responsibility for getting something complicated or important done and how you went about it. (planning/organizational skills) - 8.
+- 7. Describe a situation where you assumed responsibility for getting something S complicated or important done and how you went about it. (planning/organizational) - 8.
 Describe a time when you encountered an obstacle you could not overcome and how you dealt with that situation. (persistence)

-Negative Experiences:
+Negative Experiences - How to Explain: